A salary sacrifice arrangement is a simple and cost-efficient way to pay off your home loan.

 - Employer limits.
 Some employers will impose a limit on the amount of pre-tax income you can salary sacrifice each year.
 Check to see whether you will be able to put a sufficient amount towards your home loan repayments.

 - Less super.
 As salary sacrificing reduces your income base, the mandatory super contributions your employer makes into your super fund will be smaller.
 Check with your employer to see whether this is the case and determine the impact this could have on your retirement savings.

 - Fees.
 Some employers will charge you an administrative fee to cover the cost of setting up a salary sacrifice arrangement.

 How to check if you can salary sacrifice your home loan

 If salary sacrificing your mortgage repayments sounds appealing, follow these simple steps to check whether it’s the right home loan repayment approach for you:

 - Ask your accountant.
-Salary sacrifice, home loan repayments and income tax can all be confusing topics if your financial knowledge is limited.
-That’s why it’s often a good idea to speak to your accountant or a financial planner and get expert advice tailored to your specific needs.
+Salary sacrifice, home loan repayments and income tax can be confusing topics if your financial knowledge is limited.
+That’s why it’s a good idea to speak to your accountant or financial planner and get expert advice tailored to your specific needs.
 Your accountant or financial planner will be able to help you work out whether salary sacrificing your home loan will be a cost-effective option.

 - Get in touch with a mortgage broker.
 Mortgage brokers are experts when it comes to finding a home loan that matches your financial needs.
 They will assess your finances, the features you want in a home loan and your desire to salary sacrifice.
 They will then present you with a selection of suitable loans from their panel of lenders.
 Alternatively, if you already have a home loan, you can start by contacting your current lender and finding out whether salary sacrifice repayments are accepted.